dapphub/dapple/rewrite/docs/definitions.md

 ### Definitions:

 "Contract" is ambiguous - these terms are preferred:

-**type**: A Solidity "contract" (potentially any named bit of code that can be deployed) - a type name used during compilation
+**class**: A Solidity "contract" (potentially any named bit of code that can be deployed) - a type name used during compilation

-**object**: A specific contract instance that has been deployed and has an address
+**object**: A specific class instance that has been deployed and has an address

-**chain context**: A set of named addresses (possibly null/undefined) for a given blockchain **contract sources**: A set of Solidity source files
+**chain context**: A set of named addresses (possibly null/undefined) for a given blockchain

+**contract sources**: A set of Solidity source files

-**package**: collection of contract sources with a chain context **bound package**: A package with all named addresses defined **unbound package**: A package with at least one undefined named address
+**package**: collection of contract sources with a chain context

+**bound package**: A package with all named addresses defined

+**unbound package**: A package with at least one undefined named address

 **staged package**: A package whose chain context can be modified